Where did the dental crown originate from?

 - Final check to ensure a perfect fit and bite

 The new crown may feel different for several days until you adjust to it.
-You can expect some cold sensitivity, but that should resolve in a matter of days.
+You can expect some cold sensitivity, but that should resolve in days.

 RELATED: WHAT IS A FULL MOUTH RECONSTRUCTION?